-Missouri governor admits to affair but denies blackmail allegation
+Governor admits affair, denies blackmail

 - His lawyer denies blackmail allegation as false

-(CNN)Missouri Gov. Eric Greitens admitted to having an extramarital affair, but denied blackmailing the woman with a nude photo, which was alleged to have been taken without her consent.

-CNN affiliate KMOV published a report Wednesday after a months-long investigation into Greitens, a rising star in the Republican Party.
+Answering multiple follow-up questions from CNN, Bennett clarified that the governor explicitly denies taking a photo of the woman and suggesting that he could make the photo public.
+Bennett also said there was no settlement between the governor and the woman, and that there was never a non-disclosure agreement.

+Asked whether the governor has been previously accused of misconduct by anyone else other than this woman in question, Bennett responded, "No."

-The governor and his wife, Sheena Greitens, released a joint statement late Wednesday that said years before he had been elected governor, "there was a time when he was unfaithful in our marriage."
+The governor released a joint statement with his wife, Sheena, Wednesday night, saying that, years before he was elected governor, "there was a time when he was unfaithful in our marriage."
+Greitens was elected to office in 2016.

 "This was a deeply personal mistake.
 Eric took responsibility, and we dealt with this together honestly and privately.
 While we never would have wished for this pain in our marriage, or the pain that this has caused others, with God's mercy Sheena has forgiven and we have emerged stronger," according to the couple's statement.

-KMOV's story didn't identify the woman and her now ex-husband.
-They divorced in 2016, according to the station.
-The woman also didn't make an on-the-record comment to the station.

-When asked whether Greitens had ever made a settlement with the woman, Bennett said: "There has been no claim.
-No settlement.
-No settlement agreement."

-The news of the extramarital affair came on the same night that Greitens delivered the State of the State speech.
+The news of the extramarital affair and allegations of blackmail came on the same night that Greitens delivered the State of the State speech.

-Greitens and his wife said in their joint statement late Wednesday: "We understand that there will be some people who cannot forgive -- but for those who can find it in your heart, Eric asks for your forgiveness, and we are grateful for your love, your compassion, and your prayers."
+State legislative leaders from both parties reacted to the KMOV's report with dismay.

+"Like many Missourians, we find these serious allegations shocking and concerning.
+As this situation is evolving, we expect the governor to be honest and forthright," said Republican state Sens.
+Ron Richard, Mike Kehoe and Bob Onder in a joint statement.

+"In light of the very serious allegations made against the governor, there are many questions still left unanswered.
+But let's be clear -- violence and threats against women are never acceptable," said state Sens.
+Gina Walsh and Kiki Curls in a joint statement.
+"Allegations of extortion, coercion or threats of violence must be investigated by the proper authorities.
+People accused of these egregious acts do not get to waive off the scrutiny of law enforcement simply because they are in a position of power; and victims of these crimes deserve our full support."

-Greitens became governor in 2017 after campaigning as a political outsider, former Navy Seal, husband and father.
-He and his wife married in 2011 and have two children.
+Greitens campaigned in 2016 as a political outsider.
+The former Navy Seal and his wife married in 2011 and have two children.

-"We have a loving marriage and an awesome family; anything beyond that is between us and God," said Sheena Greitens, in an additional statement.
+"We have a loving marriage and an awesome family; anything beyond that is between us and God," Sheena Greitens said in an additional statement.
 "I want the media and those who wish to peddle gossip to stay away from me and my children."

+As governor, Greitens has alienated some state lawmakers in his own party with sometimes scathing criticism of the legislature.
+But that approach has also helped him to cultivate a reputation among the national party as a promising prospect.
+He traveled to Iowa last year, stoking speculation about his national political ambitions.